fraterrisus/walkthroughs/aethus/items.md

 Drill Bits are an essential part of activating any automated resource collection equipment you come across, which will generally be missing a few essential pieces.
 Load in the right drill bit and they'll start producing resources; load in a [Cargo Drone](#cargo-drone) and they'll automatically deliver those resources to your outpost's [Cargo Bays](#cargo-bay).
 Once you reach the Lost World, the drills are upgraded to lasers, and they use [Focusing Lenses](#focusing-lens) instead of drill bits.

 Note that drill bits are "recursive", meaning you need to manufacture a weaker drill bit in order to then manufacture a stronger one.
-This also works in reverse; if you find a strong drill bit you don't need, you can [recycle](#recycling-center) it down to lots of useful spare parts.
+This also works in reverse; if you find a strong drill bit you don't need, you can [recycle](#recycling-station) it down to lots of useful spare parts.

 {% endaethusitem %}
 {% aethusitem 'Dust Ruby' %}

-*Where:* Mined from nodes throughout the Caverns, produced by the Beta drill, or [prospected](#prospecting-station) from [Kalynite Geodes].
+*Where:* Mined from nodes throughout the Caverns, produced by the Beta drill, or [prospected](#prospecting-bench) from [Kalynite Geodes](#kalynite-geode).

 Gemstones are for selling, although in this case it doesn't hurt to put them in the [Stone Crusher](#stone-crusher) and convert them into [Dust Ruby Powder](#dust-ruby-powder), since it sells for the same price whole ($200) as it does in pieces (4x$50).
 Higher-quality gems ($250 superior, $300 flawless) should go straight to the market for the additional markup, though.
 (Don't worry, the Crusher won't accept high-quality Dust Rubies.)